 Kristina has over 25 years of experience in the field of Early Education, Early Intervention, and Mental Health.
 She has worked with the Parent Training Information Center for the state of Arizona (Raising Special Kids), as a Disability Specialist for Early Head Start, an Education Curriculum Specialist for Head Start, and a Mental Health Consultant for First Things First.
-Kristina is dedicated to supporting parents through the journey of special education and she provided special education consulting and advocacy to families for over 10 years.
+Kristina is dedicated to supporting parents through the journey of special education and she provided special education consulting and advocacy to families across Arizona and Utah for over 10 years.

 Kristina has many years of first-hand experience advocating for and obtaining appropriate, effective special education services for four of five children whom have various special needs including Bipolar Disorder, Autism, Anxiety disorder, Dyslexia, Hyperlexia, and Dyscalculia (Learning Disability in Mathematics), Tourette's Syndrome, ADHD (Executive Function Disorder), and OCD associated to PANDAS/PANS, post-concussive syndrome, and severe food allergies.
 Her eldest son now attends college in California.
 The next youngest is a senior and a 4-year letterman in two sports.
 Her middle child is a talented baseball athlete preparing for high school.
 Her youngest children previously attended Breakthrough Academy to address their various needs and have now returned to their neighborhood, public school.
 What a journey!